tjallen/oss-module-rollup/README.md

 # oss-module-rollup
 A basic boilerplate for bundling a module using Rollup.

+## Branches
+Select a branch depending on your usage requirements:

 ##### [Master](https://github.com/tjallen/oss-module-rollup)

 Compiles ES6 JS using Babel & bundles with Rollup.
 Use to bundle a JS module.